Shingles

 Is shingles contagious?

-You cannot get shingles from someone who has shingles.
-You can catch chickenpox from someone with shingles if you have not had chickenpox before, as the fluid-filled blisters arising in shingles shed the reactivated chickenpox virus as the blisters burst.
-But most adults and older children have already had chickenpox and so are immune from catching chickenpox again.
+Shingles cannot be caught from someone who has shingles.
+Someone who has not had chickenpox before can catch chickenpox from someone with shingles, as the fluid-filled blisters arising in shingles shed the reactivated chickenpox virus as the blisters burst.
+Most adults and older children have already had chickenpox and are immune from catching chickenpox again.

 The shingles rash is contagious (for someone else to catch chickenpox) until all the blisters (vesicles) have scabbed and are dry.
-If the blisters are covered with a dressing, it is unlikely that the virus will pass on to others.
+If the blisters are covered with a dressing or clothing, it is unlikely that the virus will pass on to others.
 This is because the virus is passed on by direct contact with the blisters.

 Can I go to work with shingles?